zufanka/2023-GUN_MIJ/README.md

 ## Lecture 2 - repeating the basics, prep for scraping

-- recap of the basics
+- going through the homework
-- what is a library
-- making a simple scraper

 Resources:
 - [Python for journalism](https://datajournalism.com/watch/python-for-journalists/) - going through the same concepts as our course: basics, simple scraping and pandas